Perfect Cherry Blossom

-Touhou Youyoumu ~ Perfect Cherry Blossom (東方妖々夢 〜 Perfect Cherry Blossom) is a 2003 vertical bullet hell scrolling shoot 'em up developed by Team Shanghai Alice.
+Touhou Youyoumu ~ Perfect Cherry Blossom (東方妖々夢 〜 Perfect Cherry Blossom) is a 2003 vertically scrolling shooter bullet hell video game developed by Team Shanghai Alice.
 It is the seventh game in the Touhou Project series.
 Playable characters include returning protagonists Reimu Hakurei and Marisa Kirisame, with Sakuya Izayoi featuring in her first playable appearance.
-The story centers around the chosen heroine traveling to Gensokyo's Netherworld to stop Gensokyo from being stuck in an eternal state of Winter when Spring fails to arrive.
+The story centers around the chosen heroine traveling to Gensokyo's Netherworld to stop Gensokyo from being stuck in an eternal state of winter when spring fails to arrive.

 The full game was first released on August 17, 2003, at Comiket 64.
-The game introduces many gameplay changes over its predecessor Embodiment of Scarlet Devil, many of which would become standard in subsequent Touhou games, including the ability to see the player's own hitbox.
+The game introduces many gameplay changes over its predecessor Embodiment of Scarlet Devil, many of which would become staples of subsequent Touhou Project entries, including the ability to visualise the player's own hitbox.

 Gameplay

 Perfect Cherry Blossom is a vertical scrolling shoot 'em up.
 The game offers three playable characters to choose from with two shot types each: Reimu Hakurei starts with three bombs, has the smallest hitbox, and the longest time in the game to deathbomb (activating a bomb shortly after being hit, cancelling out the death), but weak bullets.
 Marisa Kirisame is the fastest character, and has a lower boundary to collect all items onscreen, but has a narrow attack range, and starts with two bombs.
-Sakuya Izayoi has the largest area in which she can graze enemy bullets, a lower Cherry point penalty for dying, and can attack over an even larger area than Reimu.
-She starts with four bombs.
+Sakuya Izayoi has the largest area in which she can graze enemy bullets, a lower Cherry point penalty for dying, can attack over an even larger area than Reimu, and starts with four bombs.
 As in Embodiment of Scarlet Devil, the player can enter Focus mode, slowing the player which makes it easier to dodge enemy attacks.
-The player's hitbox is now displayed when focusing, which makes it easier to dodge enemy bullets.
+The player's hitbox is now displayed when focusing, which makes it easier to dodge enemy bullets relative to the player’s hitbox.
 The player can also use bombs, which grant invulnerability, clear the screen of bullets, and deals immense damage to enemies.
 The player has a limited supply of bombs, and each shot type also features a different bomb effect.
 Upon being hit by an enemy bullet, the player can avoid death by using a bomb within a small window of time, a technique known as "deathbombing".
 Throughout the course of the game, enemies will drop Power Items, which will increase the damage and rate of fire of the player's shot, and Point Items, which give the player points, which contribute to replenishing their lives and bombs.
-When at maximum shot power, the player can move to the top of the screen, to collect all onscreen items.
-The player will also receive a point bonus if they can 'capture' an enemy spell card – completing it without dying, bombing, or running out of time.
+When at maximum shot power, the player can move to the top of the screen to collect all onscreen items.
+The player will also receive a point bonus if they can "capture" an enemy spell card: completing it without dying, bombing, or running out of time.